MattTheTekie/comfy-channel-fork/README.md

 # Comfy Channel FORK (DRAGON)

-My personal fork of Comfy Channel with fixes for running in modern systems without issues alongside a complete fix for buffering issues from the previous code base.
+My personal fork of Comfy Channel with fixes for running in modern systems without issues alongside a complete fix for the gradual desyncing and the major buffering issues caused from the previous code base.

 ## ORIGINAL README